kaltura/developer-platform-docs/documentation/player-portal/android/ads-android.md

 ```

-### Chanage media with new adTag requires updating the plugin.
-This is done using player api `player.updatePluginConfig` before calling `player.prepare`
+### Chanage media

+Change media scenario involves also a new adTag url within new `IMAPluginConfig`.
+This requires the application to update the `IMAPlugin` with this new information.
+To apply an update, you have to call player API  `player.updatePluginConfig` before calling `player.prepare`

+##### Example

 ```java
 player.updatePluginConfig(IMAPlugin.factory.getName(), getIMAPluginConfig());